When startups step in it: Silicon Valley deals, reels with scandal

 Dating app Tinder swiped itself right into a lawsuit in June 2014.
 Former executive Whitney Wolfe filed a sexual harassment lawsuit against the company and accused then-Tinder chief marketing officer Justin Mateen of harassing her and making comments that listing her as a co-founder would make Tinder seem like a joke.

-That September, Tinder settled without admitting wrongdoing and Wolfe went on to found Bumble, a swipe-based mobile dating app where women make the first move in initiating conversations.
+That September, Tinder settled without admitting wrongdoing and Wolfe went on to found Bumble, a swipe-based mobile dating app in which women make the first move -- they're the ones who initiate conversations.
 Tinder CEO Sean Rad was ousted but then reinstated a few months later.

 Uber

-While Uber is getting hit with blowback from Fowler's blog post, this isn't the first

-time the ride-hailing company has stepped in it.
-One of the company's high-up exes Emil Michael was caught saying in 2014 he'd like to spend $1 million to "dig up dirt on its critics in the media."
+The blowback from Fowler's blog post isn't the first time the ride-hailing company has stepped in it.
+One of the company's high-up execs, Emil Michael, was caught saying in 2014 he'd like to spend $1 million to "dig up dirt on its critics in the media."
 The comments provoked a PR storm that had the company backpedaling for weeks with promises to respect users' privacy.

-Just last month, a #DeleteUber campaign went viral after riders derided the company for not doing enough to speak out against President Donald Trump's immigration ban.
-While other tech CEOs -- like Facebook's Mark Zuckerberg and Google's Sundar Pichai -- slammed the controversial ban, Uber CEO Travis Kalanick was seen as being not critical enough.
+Just last month, a #DeleteUber campaign went viral after riders derided the company for not speaking out enough against President Donald Trump's immigration ban.
+While other tech CEOs, including Facebook's Mark Zuckerberg and Google's Sundar Pichai, slammed the controversial ban, Uber CEO Travis Kalanick was seen as being not critical enough.
 Kalanick resigned from Trump's economic advisory council after telling the president how the ban affected the Uber "community."

 Within a week's time, Uber reportedly lost 200,000 customers.